Rules governing application

 If you are a farmer or a farm employee, you must hold a Certificate for Application by Fumigation (Subclass E5) in order to apply methyl bromide, carbon dioxide, sulfuryl fluoride, ethylene oxide or phosphine, or work under the supervision of a certificate holder.

-If your company is a flat-rate applicator of these types of pesticides, for example in a grain elevator, it must be licensed for fumigation purposes (Subclass C6 or D6).
+If your company offers a flat rate service for these types of pesticides, for example in a grain elevator, it must be licensed for fumigation purposes (Subclass C6 or D6).

 If you are applying these pesticides by fumigation as a company employee, you must hold a CD6 Subclass certificate or work under the supervision of a certificate holder.